 FLASHBACK FRIDAY!
-THE ORPHAN NATIONAL MUST DIE
+“THE ORPHAN NATIONAL MUST DIE”

 John Dowd (16) leads Larry Brooks (31), Brian Swink (10) and Jimmy Button (34) at the 1994 Gainesville National.

 In 1997 MXA’s Jody Weisel was accused of killing the Gainesville AMA 125/250 National when he penned a story titled, “The Orphan National Must Die.”
 Although Jody has shouldered the blame for killing Gainesville for the last 27 years, he was really doing what needed to be done, and no one else was brave enough to do it.
-Gainesville, which held AMA Nationals from 1983 to 1997, was called the “Orphan National” because it was held in the middle of the AMA Supercross season and was removed from all the other outdoor Nationals by several months.
+Gainesville, which held AMA Nationals from 1983 to 1997, was called the “Orphan National” because it was held in the middle of the AMA Supercross season and was far removed from all the other outdoor Nationals by several months.

-It was, as Jody stated, “Like Major League Baseball holding its opening game on February 21 and the second game of the season on May 4.
-How much interest could baseball fans maintain for the hotly contested pennant race after a two-month break?”
+It was, as Jody stated, “Like Major League Baseball holding its opening game on February 21 and the second game of the season in June.
+How much interest could baseball fans maintain for the hotly contested pennant race after a three-month break?”
 From 1983 to 1997 the first AMA outdoor National of the year in Gainesville, Florida, was a fish out of water.
 Even worse, it was held in the middle of the AMA Supercross series, which not only caused confusion for casual fans of the sport, but required the teams and riders to stop their Supercross programs and change their bikes over to outdoor settings (with minimal testing time).
 It was separated, isolated, unconnected and unwanted on the race schedule.

 Was the removal of the orphan National only wanted by Jody?
 No. But, the do-nothing AMA wouldn’t do anything to fix the issue.
 The factory teams didn’t like it because they had to spend precious time testing outdoor suspension and engine settings and then switch back six days later for the Daytona Supercross.
 The riders didn’t like it because a Supercross injury meant that they would not only lose the Supercross Championship, but it would put them 50 points down in the AMA National Championships.
 Conversely, a rider who got hurt at the Orphan Gainesville National would then have to miss Supercross events.
 The “Orphan National Must Die” story didn’t actually kill the Gainesville National, but it brought virtually everyone together in a common cause.